FOSSEE/sees/ult/Using_Linux_Tools.rst

 	main(int c,char**v){return!m(v[1],v[2]);}m(char*s,char*t){return
 	*t-42?*s?63==*t|*s==*t&&m(s+1,t+1):!*t:m(s,t+1)||*s&&m(s+1,t);}

-This one-liner program is a glob pattern matcher.
+This one-liner program is a *glob pattern matcher*.
 It understands the glob characters '*' meaning 'zero or more characters' and '?' meaning exactly one character, just like most Unix shells.

 Run it with two args, the string and the glob pattern.
 The exit status is 0 (shell true) when the pattern matches, 1 otherwise.
 The glob pattern must match the whole string, so you may want to use * at the beginning and end of the pattern if you are looking for something in the middle.
 Examples::